Giorgos Giakoumakis: Celtic

 During the summer window, Giakoumakis was wanted by various clubs, with German club Werder Bremen agreeing a transfer fee with Venlo.
 On 31 August 2021, the last day of the summer transfer window, he signed for Scottish Premiership club Celtic on a five-year contract for a fee of £2.5 million.
 A month later, he made his debut as a substitute in a 4–0 home loss against Bayer Leverkusen in the UEFA Europa League.
 On 23 October, Giakoumakis scored his first goal for Celtic, opening the scoring in a 2–0 league win against St Johnstone.
 On 22 January 2022, Giakoumakis started for the first time in three months and rewarded Ange Postecoglou with a goal in a 2–1 away win over Alloa Athletic in the fourth round of the Scottish Cup.

 On 26 January, he scored in a vital 2–1 away win against Heart of Midlothian.

 On 20 February, Giakoumakis scored a hat-trick in a 3–2 win against Dundee.
 On 14 March, Giakoumakis scored twice to help beat Dundee United and book their place in the semi-finals of the Scottish Cup.
 On 19 March, he scored his second hat-trick in five games as Celtic beat in-form Ross County 4–0 to move six points clear of Rangers at the top of the table.
 His efforts in March earned him the SPFL Player of The Month award.
 On 11 May, Giakoumakis scored in a 1–1 draw at Dundee United which secured the 2021–22 Scottish Premiership title for Celtic.
 On the final day of the season, Giakoumakis scored a double after coming off the bench against Motherwell to become the joint top goalscorer in the league.
 This was despite playing in only 21 games, which was 16 fewer than Regan Charles-Cook who also scored 13.
 His performances that season led to him becoming a popular player amongst the Celtic support, who made a chant in his honour based on German band Nena's single 99 Luftballons.

-On 8 October, Giakoumakis scored a dramatic 95th minute winner in a 2-1 victory at St Johnstone; only a few minutes after the home side had equalised via Alex Mitchell.
+On 8 October, Giakoumakis scored a dramatic 95th-minute winner in a 2–1 victory at St Johnstone; only a few minutes after the home side had equalised via Alex Mitchell.
 He would go on to make appearances in the UEFA Champions League for Celtic, starting in their opening group stage match against Real Madrid.
 He scored in a 1–1 draw at home against Shakhtar Donetsk on 25 October.

 In December, media reports emerged claiming that Giakoumakis was unhappy with terms offered to him by Celtic in contract negotiations.
 He was linked with a move to Saudi Arabia.
-Giakoumakis later became linked to both Atlanta United FC and Urawa Red Diamonds in January, with multiple reports indicating Atlanta offering a transfer fee of £4.3 million.
+Giakoumakis later became linked to both Atlanta United and Urawa Red Diamonds in January, with multiple reports indicating Atlanta offering a transfer fee of £4.3 million.
 Celtic confirmed his transfer on 8 February 2023.